DaveOzz14/banco_digital_nodejs/prompt.md

 7. ABSOLUTE RULE
 Any telemetry outside the authorized flow is considered a FAILURE.
 Only after this step is fully completed, you MAY proceed to STEP 2.

 STEP 2 — OBSERVABILITY DESIGN & COMPATIBILITY VALIDATION
-1. Select ONLY official, stable OpenTelemetry SDKs.
+1. Select ONLY official, stable OpenTelemetry SDKs and Versions.
-2. Ensure FULL compatibility with detected versions.
+2. Ensure FULL compatibility with detected versions (NON-NEGOTIABLE).
 3. Do NOT upgrade dependencies unless strictly required.
 4. Design a configuration that:
    - Exports telemetry on FIRST RUN